flaneurette/Health-Library/Documents/Medical/Allergy/Perfume/README.md

 Peru balsam allergy is a contact allergy (Type IV hypersensitivity).
 You're not actually allergic to the tree or its fruits, but to specific chemical compounds found in the resin of the *Myroxylon balsamum* tree.

-> Quick advise: avoid all perfume, perfume compounds, addatives and skin care products with parfume chemicals.
+> Quick advise: avoid all perfume, perfume compounds, additives and skin care products with parfume chemicals.

 ### Important Points: